cloudmesh-community/fa18-523-81/project-report/report.md

 ## Work breakdown

 The authors Abhishek Rapelli, Harika Putti and Pavan Kumar Madineni have worked together and contributed nearly equally in preparing this report.
 All three of us have organized multiple collaborative sessions to extensively search for a large dataset that would meet the course requirements as well as which would also facilitate in doing quality visualizations.
-The visualizations are also created with all three of us contributing equally in terms of ideas as well as visualization package selection.
+Individually, we have each done the following:

+* Abhishek Rapelli: Microsoft Azure deployment
+* Harika Putti: Parsing and writing the project code
+* Pavan Kumar Madineni: Analyzing results and report writing